brbsix/caffeine-reloaded/README.rst

 About
 =====

-**caffeine-reloaded** is an almost complete rewrite of the caffeine project found at http://launchpad.net/caffeine/.
-It was created in an effort to tidy up the code, increase stability, and add additional features.
+**caffeine-reloaded** is an almost complete rewrite of lp:caffeine_ It was created in an effort to tidy up the code, increase stability, and add additional features.

 The prime directive is to prevent the screen saver from activating when desired.
 This can be achieved automatically (detecting when the